Mg$_{2}$Si and Ca$_{2}$Si semiconductors for photovoltaic applications: Calculations based on density-functional theory and the Bethe-Salpeter equation: Conclusions

 \section{Conclusions}

-In the present work, the solar parameters of cheap, eco-friendly, and earth-abundant Mg$_{2}$Si and Ca$_{2}$Si materials are investigated using DFT and { {SLME}} approaches.
-In this direction, the electronic structure and dependent optical properties are studied using three { {XC}}-functionals, \textit{viz.}, PBE, PBEsol and mBJ.
+In summary, we systematically investigate the electronic and optical properties of cheap, eco-friendly, and earth-abundant Mg$_{2}$Si and Ca$_{2}$Si materials using $first$ $principles$ based DFT and BSE methods, while also evaluating their solar performance factors.
 The calculated indirect and direct band-gaps are in the range of 0.25-0.6 eV and 0.57-0.96 eV for Mg$_{2}$Si and Ca$_{2}$Si, respectively.
-The $m_{d}^{*}$ of electrons and holes at high-symmetric points for band extrema is also obtained.
-The $\epsilon_{1}(\omega)$ ($\epsilon_{2}(\omega)$) contains a sharp peak around 2.6 (2.7) eV and 0.7 (2.6) eV with values of $\sim$40 (47) and $\sim$15.6 (14) for Mg$_{2}$Si and Ca$_{2}$Si, respectively.
-In addition to this, the maximum $\alpha(\omega)$ in an active area of the solar spectrum is found to be $\sim$1.45$\times 10^{6}$ $cm^{-1}$ and $\sim$0.8$\times 10^{6}$ $cm^{-1}$, respectively.
-The { {SLME}} of an ideal $pn$-junction solar device with respect to W$_{0}$ from the $J$-$V$ plot is also investigated.
-For Ca$_{2}$Si, the highest { {SLME}} at 300 K is $\sim$31.21\% at a W$_{0}$=$\sim$0.84 $\mu m$ for $\sim$10$^{18}$ $cm^{-3}$ acceptor and $\sim$0.12$\times 10^{16}$ $cm^{-3}$ donor atoms.
-The maximum predicted { {SLME}} for Mg$_{2}$Si at 300 K is almost 3.89\% at a W$_{0}$ of $\sim$0.42 $\mu m$ for $\sim$10$^{18}$ $cm^{-3}$ acceptor and $\sim$0.45$\times 10^{16}$ $cm^{-3}$ donor atoms.
-Therefore, the above results can be more helpful for experimental community to design solar devices from these silicides.
+We also obtain the $m_{d}^{*}$ of electrons and holes at high-symmetric points for band extrema.
+In IPA, the $\epsilon_{1}(\omega)$ and $\epsilon_{2}(\omega)$ exhibit peak values of $\sim$50 (2.6 eV) and $\sim$61 (3.24 eV) for Mg$_{2}$Si, while for Ca$_{2}$Si, the values are $\sim$16.3 (1 eV) and $\sim$16.2 (3.4 eV), respectively.
+Inclusion of the excitonic effect in BSE solution raises the highest IPA peak of $\epsilon_{1}(\omega)$ ($\epsilon_{2}(\omega)$) to $\sim$59 (65) for Mg$_{2}$Si, and $\sim$17 (16.6) for Ca$_{2}$Si, with a shift towards lower energy.
+Both silicides demonstrate a large $\alpha(\omega)$ (order of 10$^{6}$ cm$^{-1}$) and $r(\omega)$ of less than 40\% in the active region of solar spectrum.
+The study illustrates the effectiveness of employing various theoretical methodology to accurately describe the properties of silicides.

+On the other hand, we have examined the performance of silicides by calculating efficiency based on (i) explicitly considering only radiative recombination using the { {SLME}} formalism and (ii) both radiative and non-radiative $e$-$h$ recombination using the { {TLC}} model.
+We find the interstitial Mg (Si) defect in Mg$_{2}$Si (Ca$_{2}$Si) to be more energetically favorable than other studied point defects.
+At 300 K, the highest { {SLME}} value is obtained to be $\sim$1.3 (31.2)\% for Mg$_{2}$Si (Ca$_{2}$Si), which is further reduced to be $\sim$1.2 (28.5)\% in the { {TLC}} calculation.
+The findings serve as useful guidelines for the experimental community in designing silicide-based solar devices and understanding their PV mechanisms.